Phoenix616/MineDown/README.md

  Obfuscated    |` ??Text??      `|

 ### Events ###
-You can define click and hover events with the commonly used MarkDown link syntax.
+You can define click and hover events with the commonly used MarkDown link syntax as well as specify formatting, font and colors that way.

 #### Simple Syntax
  Description                    | Syntax